-In 1977, Larry Ellison, Robert Miner, and Ed Oates founded Software Development Laboratories, which was hired by the United States Central Intelligence Agency (CIA) in order to write a new database system based upon SQL.
+In 1977, Larry Ellison, Robert Miner, and Ed Oates founded Software Development Laboratories, which was hired by the United States Central Intelligence Agency (CIA) to write a new database system based upon SQL.
 This system came to be known as Oracle.
 The company changed its name to Relational Software, Inc. in 1979 and then to Oracle Systems Corporation in 1982.

 Oracle provides compression at multiple levels, e.g. at the row level, block-level, and index level.
 It also provides network compression, which reduces bandwidth usage and increases network throughput.
 Table compression Basic table compression This type of compression mechanism is intended for bulk operation.
 Advanced row compression This compression mechanism is designed for an OLTP application.
 The rows, when compressed, are stored in a row-major format.
 All columns of a particular row are stored together.
 Also, the information needed to re-create the uncompressed data is stored in the data block.
 Hybrid Columnar Compression This type of compression mechanism stores the same column for a group of rows.
 Data is stored as a combination of row and columnar storage i.e.; it stores column data together.